zoriya/Kyoo/README.md

 - **Video Preview Thumbnails:** Simply hover the video's progress bar and see a preview of the video.

-- **Meilisearch-Powered Search:** Advanced, typo-resilient search system powered by Meilisearch.

-- **OIDC Connection:** Connect using any OIDC compliant service (Google, Discord, Authelia, you name it).

-- **Watch List Scrubbing Support:** Your watch list is automatically synced to connected services (SIMKL and soon others [#351](https://github.com/zoriya/Kyoo/issues/351), [#352](https://github.com/zoriya/Kyoo/issues/352)).
-No need to manually mark episodes as watched.

-- **Download and Offline Support:** Download videos to watch them without internet access, your progress will automatically be synced next time your devices goes online.

-- **Enhanced Subtitle Support:** Subtitles are important, Kyoo supports SSA/ASS and uses the video's embedded fonts when available.
+- **Enhanced Subtitle Support:** Subtitles are important, Kyoo supports PGS/VODSUB and SSA/ASS and uses the video's embedded fonts when available.

-- **Anime Name Parsing**: While there are still some issues (see [#466](https://github.com/zoriya/Kyoo/issues/466), Kyoo will match weird anime names (like `[Some-Stuffs] Jojo's Bizarre Adventure Stone Ocean 24 (1920x1080 Blu-Ray Opus) [2750810F].mkv`) without issue.
+- **Anime Name Parsing**: Kyoo will match weird anime names (like `[Some-Stuffs] Jojo's Bizarre Adventure Stone Ocean 24 (1920x1080 Blu-Ray Opus) [2750810F].mkv`) without issue.

 - **Helm Chart:** Deploy Kyoo to your Kubernetes cluster today!
 There is an official Helm chart.
 Multiple replicas is a WIP!

+- ~**OIDC Connection:** Connect using any OIDC compliant service (Google, Discord, Authelia, you name it).~ (soon, not reimplemented in v5 yet)

+- ~**Watch List Scrubbing Support:** Your watch list is automatically synced to connected services (SIMKL and soon others [#351](https://github.com/zoriya/Kyoo/issues/351), [#352](https://github.com/zoriya/Kyoo/issues/352)).
+No need to manually mark episodes as watched.~ (soon, not reimplemented in v5 yet)

+- ~**Download and Offline Support:** Download videos to watch them without internet access, your progress will automatically be synced next time your devices goes online.~ (soon, not reimplemented in v5 yet)

 ## 📺 Clients

-Kyoo currently supports Web and Android clients, with additional platforms being thought about.
+Kyoo currently supports Web and ~Android clients~ (soon, not yet in v5), with additional platforms being thought about.

 Don't see your client?
 Kyoo is focused on adding features, but welcomes contributors!
 The frontend is built with React-Native and Expo.
 Come hang and develop with us on Discord.